Charles Bewley: Envoy to Berlin

 Bewley was the "Irish Minister Plenipotentiary and Envoy Extraordinary" in Berlin in the crucial years from 1933 to 1939.
-Reading his reports to Dublin during the 1930s gives the impression that German Jews were not threatened; that they were involved in pornography, abortion and "the international white slave traffic".
-This was also the man responsible for processing visa applications from Jews wishing to leave Germany for Ireland.
-He explained the Nuremberg Laws "As the Chancellor pointed out, it amounts to the making of the Jews into a national minority; and as they themselves claim to be a separate race, they should have nothing to complain of."
-He reports that he had no knowledge of any "deliberate cruelty on the part of the [German] Government ... towards the Jews".
-He criticised Irish refugee policy as "inordinately liberal, and facilitating the entry of the wrong class of people" (meaning Jews).
+Reading his reports to Dublin during the 1930s gives the impression that German Jews were not threatened, and that they were involved in pornography, abortion and "the international white slave traffic".
+That from a man responsible for processing visa applications from Jews wishing to leave Germany for Ireland.
+His explanation of the Nuremberg Laws was: "As the Chancellor pointed out, it amounts to the making of the Jews into a national minority; and as they themselves claim to be a separate race, they should have nothing to complain of."
+He reported that he had no knowledge of any "deliberate cruelty on the part of the [German] Government ... towards the Jews", and criticised Irish refugee policy as "inordinately liberal, and facilitating the entry of the wrong class of people" (meaning Jews).
 The Irish legation in Berlin consisted of two people, Bewley and a German secretary called Frau Kamberg.
-This German lady appeared more concerned than Bewley.
+She appeared more sympathetic to the Jews than Bewley.
 Fewer than a hundred Jews obtained Irish visas between 1933 and 1939.
 Bewley was dismissed from his position in 1939.

 Later years

 Bewley was dismissed just as World War II was breaking out, and never received a pension.
 However, Joseph Goebbels gave him a job writing propaganda.
-For a time he worked for a Swedish news agency, which was part of Goebbels' propaganda machine.
+For a time, Bewley worked for a Swedish news agency, which was part of Goebbels' propaganda machine.

-He was next heard of at the end of the War, being held by British troops.
-He was picked up in Merano, Northern Italy, in May 1945 and held in Terni.
+At the end of the War he was held by British troops, having been picked up in Merano, Northern Italy, in May 1945 and held in Terni.
 He was carrying Irish diplomatic papers identifying him as the Irish minister to Berlin and to the Vatican.
-Joseph Walshe, Secretary of the Department of External Affairs, and Sir John Maffey, the British diplomatic representative in independent Ireland, decided on a most appropriate solution, given Bewley's ego.
+Joseph Walshe, Secretary of the Department of External Affairs, and Sir John Maffey, the British diplomatic representative in independent Ireland, decided on a solution that would undermine Bewley's ego.

-At that time, passports had an entry "trade or profession".
-Charles Bewley was issued with a new Irish passport, which had, for that entry "a person of no importance".
-At the end of the war, checkpoints were frequent.
-It was necessary to produce passports.
-He never produced this passport.
+At that time, passports required the identification of the holder's trade or profession.
+Bewley was issued with a new Irish passport which had for that entry, "a person of no importance".
+At the end of the war, passport checkpoints were frequent.
+Bewley never produced that passport.
 He was released in Rome, and apparently never left.
-He wrote some newspaper articles and a biography of Hermann Göring 1956.
+He wrote some newspaper articles, and a biography of Hermann Göring in 1956.

-In his final years he and Mgr Hugh O'Flaherty, 'the Vatican Pimpernel' who had rescued thousands of Jews and escaped POWs from the Nazis, became great friends.
+In his final years, he and Monsignor Hugh O'Flaherty, "the Vatican Pimpernel", who had rescued thousands of Jews and escaped POWs from the Nazis, became great friends.
 Charles Henry Bewley died unmarried in Rome in 1969.